reficio/p2-maven-plugin/README.md

     │       └── org.apache.commons.lang3_3.1.0.jar
 ```

 Unfortunately, it's not the end of the story since tycho does not support local repositories (being more precise: repositories located in a local folder).
-The only way to work it around is too expose our newly created repository using an HTTP server.
-We're gonna use the jetty-plugin - don't worry, the example above contains a sample jetty-plugin configuration.
-Just type mvn jetty:run and open the following link http://localhost:8080/site Your p2 update site will be there.
+The only way to work it around is too expose our newly created update site using an HTTP server.
+We're gonna use the jetty-plugin - don't worry, the example above contains a sample jetty-plugin set-up.
+Just type 'mvn jetty:run' and open the following link 'http://localhost:8080/site'.
+Your P2 update site will be there!

 Now, simply reference your site in your target definition and play with your Eclipse RCP project like you were in the Plain Old Java Environment.